 - Do I want to change the color of the wood?
 Fir and ponderosa pine are types that you may want to avoid if you want to stain a block of wood.

 Comparatively, softwoods are not that expensive when it comes to the price point.
 So, they are perfect in making your very own string art on wood.

 There are many designs and patterns you can create with String Art.
+For starters, check out the Best Geometric String Art Patterns and Easy Sunflower String Art Template.
 When you have made your own string art, do please share them with us on our Facebook Page for every one to see.